Super Pitfall: Development

 Super Pitfall was developed by the Japanese company Micronics.
 Micronics predominantly did work in outsourcing tasks and generally made Nintendo Entertainment System (NES) versions of popular arcade titles such as Ikari Warriors (1986) and 1942 (1984).
 Stuart Hunt of Retro Gamer described the game as a loose port of the Atari 2600 game Pitfall II: Lost Caverns (1984).

 In Japan, the game was released for the PC-8801MKIISR model in the PC-8800 series of home computers.
 It was designed by Makoto Ichinoseki.
 Steve and Monique Bjork contributed to the Color Computer 3 (CoCo 3) port of Super Pitfall.
 Steven had written the code for it and over 20 Tandy and Color Computer programs, while Monique contributed to the graphics in the game.
 The CoCo 3 version, three difficulty options are made available, in expert mode: the items Harry seeks are invisible while in explorer mode Harry has unlimited lives and treasures remain visible.

 Release

 Super Pitfall was released in Japan for the Family Computer on September 5, 1986.
 Super Pitfall was the first game published by Activision that was released on the NES.
 It was released in the United States for the NES in November 1987.
 It was later released for the Color Computer 3 and required 512K of memory to operate.

-Activision was going to release Sunsoft's Atlantis no Nazo (1986) rebranded as a sequel to Super Pitfall on the Super Nintendo Entertainment System.
-It never received a release in the United States.
+Activision was going to release Sunsoft's Atlantis no Nazo (1986) rebranded as a sequel to Super Pitfall, but never received a release in the United States.
 A fan remake of Super Pitfall by Nesrocks was released in 2016.
 The new version of the game changing the visuals, redesigning levels and a new score.